Skip to main content

 A Flame Changer - Vol. 1 No. 25

-• This fact sheet explains the fire triangle and three types of fire found in the forest: ground fire, surface fire, and crown fire.
+• A PDF preview of the Fuels and Fire Spotlight featuring an illustration of the fire triangle and photos of a ground fire, surface fire, and crown fire.

 Spotlight – Fuels and Fire Fact Sheet